Abd-ulRahman/github-readme-stats/readme.md

 However, if you are using this project and are happy with it or just want to encourage me to continue creating stuff, there are a few ways you can do it:

--   Giving proper credit when you use github-readme-stats on your readme, linking back to it :D
+-   Giving proper credit when you use github-readme-stats-abd-ulrahman on your readme, linking back to it :D
 -   Starring and sharing the project :rocket:
 -   [![paypal.me/abd-ulrahman](https://ionicabizau.github.io/badges/paypal.svg)](https://www.paypal.me/abd-ulrahman) - You can make one-time donations via PayPal.
 I'll probably buy a ~~coffee~~ tea. :tea: